uc-rreis/UsercentricsAssistantExtension/README.md

 - New UI added: click the respective button to get the info you need.

-- Config data does not include scripts info, which was moved to View Script Tags
+- Config data does not include scripts info, which was moved to Scripts

-- Data Layer info move to View Data Layer
+- Data Layer info moved to Data Layer

-- Consents Info now in View Consents
+- Consents Info now in Consents

 - New hotkey to launch the extension popup: